 Verified by Visa

 Verified by Visa (VbV) is a card authentication service for Visa credit and debit cards.
 Visa developed VbV as an additional security layer to help protect merchants that accept cards over the internet.
-Based on the 3-D Secure protocol, VbV benefits participating e-commerce merchants in the following ways:

 - Reduces merchant liability for fraud resulting from accepting unauthorized Visa cards.